vartikavr/vartikavr/README.md

 ## About Me 👨🏽‍💻
 - 😄 Pronouns: She/Her
 - 💻 I’m a CSE undergrad student at Banasthali Vidyapith, Rajasthan.
-- 🌱 I’m currently exploring Full-stack web development and Ethereum Blockchain.
+- 🌱 I’m currently exploring Full-stack web development and Ethereum.
 - 🎯 I believe one should never stop learning and I try to follow the same.
 - ⚡ Fun fact: I love to sing and listen to music.